NOAA-OWP/wres/documentation/src/projectconfig.md

 desired unit that pairs will have.
 Both the left and the right data will be converted to the unit declared, so that the metrics performed are performed using this unit.
 The &lt;timeAggregation&gt; is required.
-This is the desired timestep that pairs will have as well as the way to aggregate to reach this timestep when needed.
+This is the desired time step that pairs will have as well as the way to aggregate to reach this time step when needed.

 ### Outputs